easybuilders/easybuild-tutorial/docs/2023-eb-eessi-uk-workshop/easybuild-installation.md

-The output should match with the [latest EasyBuild version](https://pypi.org/project/easybuild/), unless you installed the development version from method 3 above where the version string will include `dev` and git hashs for the framework and easyblock repositories.
+The output should match with the [latest EasyBuild version](https://pypi.org/project/easybuild/), unless you installed the development version from method 3 above where the version string will include `dev` and git hashes for the framework and easyblock repositories.

 #### Consulting the help output